 Perricone

 Sometimes called Pignatello, this grape gets used to make full-bodied wines with deep hues and typically a higher alcohol content.
-You’ll discover aromas of spicy red fruits, herbs, and earthiness, along with bramble fruit flavors.
+You’ll discover aromas of spicy red fruits, herbs, and earthiness, along with flavors of bramble fruit.

 How To Go Wine Tasting In Sicily